Russia warns EU Iran oil embargo will be costly

 “One can say, of course, that the deficit will be covered, but (some) refineries are geared specifically to Iranian oil ... and readjusting them will demand substantial investments that the EU can hardly afford now,” he said.

 Russia has supported four rounds of U.N.
-Security Council sanctions over Iran’s nuclear program, which Western nations fear is aimed at developing nuclear weapons and Tehran says is purely peaceful.
+Security Council sanctions over Iran’s nuclear programme, which Western nations fear is aimed at developing nuclear weapons and Tehran says is purely peaceful.

 But Lavrov reiterated Moscow’s opposition to further U.N. sanctions and actions by other nations and groups, including the EU oil ban which comes into force in July.